 11. Give them the universe.
 Purchase a telescope and some basic astronomy books.
 Download Google Sky and see how many celestial bodies they can locate.
 Pitch a tent and sleep under the stars.

 12. Introduce them to bird watching.
 Purchase some books on local birds and a pair of binoculars, and your little one is on their way.
 Getting out and about during social distancing might be tricky in some areas, so make sure to buy books that include your local feathered friends.

 Feed Their Inner Foodie

 13. Purchase cooking classes or a monthly cooking box subscription specifically for children.
 Create an accompanying basic gift package with an apron and special child-sized kitchen tools to accompany the membership.

 14. Gift them a monthly baking box subscription.
 Purchase a decorating kit with bags, tips, dyes, and other tools of the trade.
 Include recipes for cakes and frostings and make sure they have all the supplies needed to make treats.

 Foster a Love for the Arts

 15. Museum memberships or day passes.
 Nature, art, science — investigate all your city has to offer.
 Many are now opening with limited capacity with tickets available for purchase online.

-17. Movie passes.
-Some theaters have opened with social distancing guidelines in place.
-For those not yet venturing into the theater scene, bring the movie home.
+17. Movie theater passes make great gifts!
+Prefer to watch movies at home?
 An Amazon Gift Card can buy new releases for family viewings.
 Create a gift bowl filled with popcorn and other movie treats.

 18. Aquarium passes.
 Does your child have a fascination with aquatic life?
 Check out seasonal passes to your local aquarium where your family can explore.